0x0515/dejango-book-store-library/README.md

-# dejango-book-store-library
-A Django-based Book Store app where users can register, log in, browse, purchase, and read books online.
-Includes an admin panel to manage books, users, and orders.
-Users can read purchased books directly in the browser using an embedded PDF reader
 # 📚 Django Book Store

 A full-featured online **Book Store** web application built with **Django**.
 This project allows users to register, log in, buy books, and read them online, with an intuitive admin panel for managing books, users, and orders.